domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 }
 ```

 Finally, let's render our provider component.
-In our `App.tsx` file, add the following code:
+In the `App.tsx` file, add the following code:

 ```jsx:title=App.tsx
 import React from "react"